 Ben Frison, is there anything you can add to this?

 “Let me first confirm the importance of the right professionals taking ownership over their specific tasks.
 Of course, this is what we promise our clients, but within Vibe it’s as crucial.
 Back in April 2017, I started working for Spilberg in Antwerp, Belgium in a small Workspace kind of office with only two persons on Contract.
-In 5 months, we moved to our current location at the Graanmarkt and brought in even more hirers who turned out to stagnate the overall growth of our team.
+In 5 months, we moved to our second location at the Graanmarkt (we moved to the Leopoldplaats in 2023) and brought in even more hirers who turned out to stagnate the overall growth of our team.
 This was due to our inability to refresh and say goodbye at the time it was needed.
 In the end, hirers who can’t meet the expectations or don’t bring their A-game just slow down the progress.

 This shows how hard and how crucial it is to get the right people on board.
 Of course, our story is superb, we have a super cool office with great people, but if it weren’t for TA, most of us wouldn’t be here, and new hirers wouldn’t come.
 You can say that Vibe Group as a company, or Spilberg as a brand, with all its values and culture, mean nothing without the Vibers.”

 You know how to win the people for you, don’t you Ben.
 Now you’re at it, can you shine your light on what you think is going to be crucial for the next 10 years?